 Industry 4.0 is the maximum techno-economic goal that developed countries have set for the 2020s in order to optimize the industrial sector.

-Industry 4.0 will represent the cybernetic conversion of production, storage, organization, etc,… generating an interconnected intelligent and sustainable network.
+The fourth industrial revolution will represent the cybernetic conversion of production, storage, organization, etc,… generating an interconnected intelligent and sustainable network.

 This innovative concept was devised at the Hannover (Germany) technology festival in 2011 and has since progressed, overcoming challenges and obstacles aiming to become a reality.